Restream/reindexer/readme.md

 }
 ```

-There are available code generation tool [gencopy](../gencopy), which can automatically generate DeepCopy interface for structs.

 #### Get shared objects from object cache (USE WITH CAUTION)

 To speed up queries and do not allocate new objects per each query it is possible ask query return objects directly from object cache.
 For enable this behavior, call `AllowUnsafe(true)` on `Iterator`.